When designing your ideal home, let it be a reflection of who you are

 The little things matter.
-Industrial style metal tubes in the ceilings of the house of an engineer or a full wall mural depicting an exotic destination in the home of a travel blogger not only makes a strong style statement but also stays completely true to the persona of the home owner.
+Industrial style metal tubes in the ceilings of the house of an engineer or a full wall mural depicting an exotic destination in the home of a travel blogger not only makes a strong style statement but also stays completely true to the persona of the homeowner.

 It pays to take risks

 A home design that creates an impact should take some risks.
-A bland design is safe in the sense that it will offend none but neither will it impress anyone, including you in the long run.
+A bland design or showcase design is safe in the sense that it will offend none but neither will it impress anyone, including you in the long run.
 When you pick a style that speaks to you, it might not match with the sensibility of a couple of people.
-But, you are creating your own comfort zone—a place to retreat to or revel in as the mood demands, so shouldn’t the stage be appropriately all about you?
+But, you are creating your comfort zone—a place to retreat to or revel in as the mood demands, so shouldn’t the stage be appropriately all about you?

 Opting for wood when marble is the obvious choice or a textured wall when a plain one looks perfectly fine is what elevates your home to your own unique, personal signature.

 So, get ready for a thrilling ride and watch the shell of brick and cement transform into a space that is as much an indispensable part of your life as your closest friends and family.